 After trying metal and glass pans for this recipe, I’ve settled on glass.
 The crust didn’t brown enough in the metal pan.

 My preference for sandwich bread not too brown on the top.
-Turning the oven down after the first 15 minutes is just right for me.
-If you prefer yours more bien cuit, leave the oven at 450º and cook for 15 rather than 17 minutes after rotating.
+Turning the oven down after the first 30 minutes is just right for me.
+If you prefer yours more bien cuit, try leaving the oven at 450º after uncovering the dutch oven.